fabiospampinato/vscode-open-in-github/README.md

-'Open in GitHub: Releases' // Open the current project's releases in GitHub 'Open in GitHub: Actions' // Open the current project's actions in GitHub 'Open in GitHub: Projects' // Open the current project's projects in GitHub 'Open in GitHub: Wiki' // Open the current project's projects in GitHub
+'Open in GitHub: Releases' // Open the current project's releases in GitHub 'Open in GitHub: Actions' // Open the current project's actions in GitHub 'Open in GitHub: Projects' // Open the current project's projects in GitHub 'Open in GitHub: Wiki' // Open the current project's wiki in GitHub 'Open in GitHub: Settings' // Open the current project's settings in GitHub
 ```

 ## Settings